LifeboyTech/station/readme.md

 ## Laravel 5: Backend UI for Content & User Management

+**Note: This is still unstable as we continue to make the upgrade from L4: https://github.com/thecanarycollective/station**

 Tired of creating and configuring similar models and controllers which deal with basic CRUD, validation and user role-based capabilities?
 Station allows developers to setup and configure a backend CMS for a Laravel app/site very quickly.

 ## Features